bagnacan/destair-galaxy-tools/README.md

 ## How to contribute

 Tools can be tested, modified, and extended.
-The following sections will help you setting up the Galaxy framework to contribute to the tools.
+The following sections will help you set up the Galaxy framework to contribute to the tools.
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>